How to Get a Pollution Certificate/License for business in India?

 All existing industrial sectors are classified into four categories, namely, red, orange, green, and white categories.
 The Ministry of Environment carries out this classification, Forest and Climate Change, to differentiate between industries with the highest pollution index and those with the lowest.

-Red category: The industries with highest pollution index belong to the red category in the sense that it generates the highest amount of emissions, effluents, and hazardous waste, and consumes the highest percentage of resources.
+Red category: The industries with the highest pollution index belong to the red category in the sense that it generates the highest amount of emissions, effluents, and hazardous waste, and consumes the highest percentage of resources.
 Industries like large-scale manufacturing industries, international restaurants, and super-specialty hospitals come under the red category with the largest amount of pollutants flushed out into the atmosphere.
 According to a press release by the Environment Ministry, industrial sectors having a pollution index of 60 and above belong to the red category.

 Orange category: Medium-sized industries with a pollution index score of 41 to 59 belong to the orange category, with comparatively reduced levels of pollutant emissions.
 The orange category includes industries like cashew nut processing, coffee seed processing, pharmaceutical formulation, fish processing and packaging, ply-board manufacturing, automobile servicing and repairing, tobacco products manufacturing, thermocol manufacturing, spray painting, and such.

 White category: A fairly new classification, industries belonging to the white category are practically non-polluting, with the lowest pollution index score of anywhere up to 20.
-Biscuit trays, rolled PVC sheet (using automatic vacuum forming machines), cotton and woolen hosiery making (without dyeing or washing), electric lamp (bulb) and CFL manufacturing, scientific and mathematical instrument manufacturing, handloom or carpet weaving, coir items from coconut husks, organic manure are all industries belonging to the white category.
+Biscuit trays, rolled PVC sheets (using automatic vacuum forming machines), cotton and woolen hosiery making (without dyeing or washing), electric lamp (bulb) and CFL manufacturing, scientific and mathematical instrument manufacturing, handloom or carpet weaving, coir items from coconut husks, organic manure are all industries belonging to the white category.

 Eligibility Criteria for Obtaining Pollution License/CTO: